jypelle/mifasol/README.md

 #### From prebuild binaries

-Drop the dedicated `mifasolcli` binary on your client.
+Mifasol server embeds clients, so you just have to download the dedicated `mifasolcli` binary from mifasol server: https://localhost:6620

 #### From sources

-You need golang >= 1.13 and
+You need golang >= 1.16 and
 - `libasound2-dev` on linux
 - `mingw-w64` on windows
 - `AudioToolbox.framework` on mac